The formal postponement of a court hearing.

-The Refugee Convention of 1951 acknowledges the danger for some people of using a real passport in their name, and states that asylum seekers should not be punished for this if they have a good reason for using false documents:
+The Refugee Convention of 1951 acknowledges the danger for some people of using a real passport in their name, and states that people seeking asylum should not be punished for this if they have a good reason for using false documents:

 The Contracting States shall not impose penalties, on account of their illegal entry or presence, on refugees who, coming directly from a territory where their life or freedom was threatened in the sense of article 1, enter or are present in their territory without authorization, provided they present themselves without delay to the authorities and show good cause for their illegal entry or presence.
 (Article 31)

-Unfortunately, many asylum seekers are prosecuted by the UK government for the use of a false passport.
+Unfortunately, some people seeking asylum are prosecuted by the UK government for the use of a false passport.
 They may be represented by lawyers who specialise in criminal law and do not know this Article 31 defence, so may wrongly advise their clients to plead guilty: the evidence of the crime is clearly there, and pleading guilty should lead to a shorter sentence.
-Asylum seekers should, however, be getting advice about the Article 31 defence (which allows you to plead not guilty).
+People who have sought asylum should, however, be getting advice about the Article 31 defence (which allows you to plead not guilty).